 Below are some use cases where high-rise concrete pumps can be utilised:

 - Commercial construction or civil construction

-- Areas where concrete pouring speed is to be increased
+- Areas that need faster concrete pouring speed

-The ability of concrete to be pumped makes it a viable construction material as huge quantities of materials require to be lifted by cranes.
-However, specifically in supertall and mega tall, pumping concrete can lead to blockages owing to aggregate plug, hot weather, casting delays, and problematic concrete mixes that can result in delays and expensive affairs.
+The ability of concrete to be pumped makes it a viable construction material, as a large quantity of material is required to be lifted by cranes.
+However, specifically in supertall and mega-tall structures, pumping concrete can lead to blockages owing to aggregate plug, hot weather, casting delays, and problematic concrete mixes that can result in delays and hence, can become expensive.

-Hence, to prevent this, careful mix design, sufficient trial mixes, and full-scale pumping tests before construction and proper on-site monitoring of rheology and pipe pressures are significant to minimize the potential blockages.
-To enhance the pumpability of concrete, the aggregate needs to be highly fine.
-It improves cohesiveness.
+We can minimize potential blockages with the help of careful mix design, trial mixes, full-scale pumping tests before construction, proper on-site monitoring of rheology and pipe pressures.
+To enhance the pumpability of concrete, fine aggregates must be used as it improves cohesiveness.

-Fine aggregate content that is too high, causing the mix to be excessively cohesive, will require increased pumping pressures due to increased friction between the concrete and the inner lining of the pipeline.
-The use of CSF at 8- 10% replacement and fine aggregate percentage of 50% for the concrete mix helps to prevent aggregate plug and at the same time did cause the mix to be overly cohesive.
+However, extremely fine aggregates cannot be used as they can make the mix excessively cohesive.
+It will require increased pumping pressures due to increased friction between the concrete and the inner lining of the pipeline.
+Using Condensed Silica Fume (CSF) at 8- 10% replacement and fine aggregate percentage of 50% for the concrete mix helps prevent aggregate plug and the mixture from becoming overly cohesive.